GracianMaseko/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 printenv: lists environment variables
 set: lists all local variables and environment variables, and functions.
-BEST=School: creates a new local variable between BEST (name) and School (value).
+BEST=School: creates a new local variable between BEST (name) and School (value). echo $(($TRUEKNOWLEDGE+128)): prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.